ContentStudio Review + Tutorial

 Note: Content curation and content duplication are two different topics.

-Currently, there are nine content categories.
-They are…
+Currently, there are twelve default curated topic categories.

 If you want something specific to be organized in your ContentStudio Content Discovery dashboard, creating “custom topics” is the best way for it.